PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

 This release attempts to fix GLPK errors when GLPK is installed but `igraph` hasn't been compiled with it.
+It also addresses compatibility with the forthcoming `RandomFields` v3.3.4.

 ## Test environments